stefanatanasovmk/cyclehelsinki/README.md

 > ./buildApp.sh

-**The frontend should start running on port 3000, and the backend on port 4000 on your local machine**
+**The frontend should start running on port 3000, and the backend on port 4000 on your local machine.
+You will be able to see the app on both ports on your browser.**

 ## Run only the frontend locally